pnp/sp-dev-fx-aces/samples/BasicCard-StatusMessage/README.md

 ## Summary

-This ACE demonstrates how to use the setStatusMessage Graph API endpoint (beta) to set and retrieve a presence status message for a user.
+This ACE demonstrates how to use the Presence Graph API endpoints (beta) to set and retrieve a presence status message for a user.

 ![card view](assets/card_view.png)